DeFiDruid/TeleBotTools/README.md

 # Manual Usage
-Telegram Bot Shiller Tools (This script is FREE from backdoor, rootkit and trojan / Totally Safe)
+Telegram Bot Shiller Tools (This script is totally FREE from backdoor, rootkit and trojan / Totally Safe)
 * Manually Join shill group promotion target using your telegram account.
 * Create file `groups.txt` (contain groups ID) using scrap group file (`scrap.py`) and manually create file `nolink.txt` (for certain groups that do not allow links)
 * Install python 3 (https://www.python.org/downloads/) and Telethon (https://docs.telethon.dev/en/latest/basic/installation.html) and other required libraries (required library will appear when error occured)